Mokbula Manzoor: Early life and education

 Makbula Manzoor was born on 14 September 1938 in the city of Kalna, Bardhaman district, where her father was stationed as a Police Officer.
 Bardhaman was situated in the undivided India, now located in West Bengal.

 Makbula spent most of her childhood years amongst the lush green fields, rivers and open skies of northern Bengal.

 The nature of her father's police duties required the family to move throughout northern Bengal; across the Bogra, Pabna and Dinajpur districts.
 As a consequence of her father's various postings, Makbula attended many schools.

 Makbula's early schooling took place across northern Bengal.
-She matriculated from Bindubasini Girls’ High School in Tangail.
+She matriculated from Bindubasini Girls' High School in Tangail.
 Later, she completed her higher secondary schooling at Rajshahi College.

 Makbula completed her Bachelor of Arts degree from Eden Girls College.
 She obtained her master's degree in Bangla Literature at the University of Dhaka.

 Career

 Language Movement to Liberation War

 Makbula Manzoor always maintained a strong cultural bond and political consciousness.
 She was active leading up to, during and following the Liberation War.
 Her experiences are reflected in many of her works, most notably in her novel Kaler Mondira (Cymbal of Time) where she documents the torture inflicted on the women of Bangladesh by Pakistani forces.

 In February 1952, as a student in Tangail district, Makbula organised a group of fellow students to join a rally in solidarity with students in Dhaka shot and killed by the police.
-Those students were protesting against the West Pakistani politicians’ decision to reject Bangla and make Urdu the state language.
+Those students were protesting against the West Pakistani politicians' decision to reject Bangla and make Urdu the state language.
 Makbula and her fellow students kicked open the hostel gate and joined the rally.
 This rebellious act resulted in an arrest warrant being issued for Makbula, and her suspension from the school.

 Whilst a teacher in 1971, she was barred from hoisting the flag of Bangladesh which prompted her decision to leave the school.

 Literary life

-Makbula wrote one of her first poems at the tender age of eight which was published in Mukul Mahfil, the children's section of daily Azad.
+Makbula wrote one of her first poems at the age of eight which was published in Mukul Mahfil, the children's section of daily Azad.
 Through to her teenage years she wrote poems and some short stories but was later encouraged to focus on her fiction by the eminent artist Quamrul Hasan.

 Whilst a Bachelor of Arts student, Makbula published her first novel Akash Kanya (Daughter of the Sky) which was serialised in the weekly Begum.
 Her first book Aar Ek Jiban (Another Life) was completed prior to finishing her master's degree.
 She adapted many of her stories into television and radio dramas.
 Makbula received many national awards in recognition of her contribution to Bengali literature.
 Her teenage fiction Danpite Chele (The Cheeky Boy) was made into a movie which won the National Film Award and Tashkent International Film Festival award in 1980.